Who was Jesus (PBUH)?

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.”
 (Matthew 5:17)

-God clarified in the Quran that Jesus (PBUH) was not crucified; rather, it was made to seem that way to the Jews, and instead God raised him to the Heavens.
+God clarifies in the Quran that Jesus (PBUH) was not crucified.
+It was made to seem that way to the Jews and God instead raised him to the Heavens.
+However, the Quran does not explain who the person crucified was:

 “And [for] their saying, “Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.”
 And they did not kill him, nor did they crucify him; but [another] was made to resemble him to them.
 And indeed, those who differ over it are in doubt about it.
 They have no knowledge of it except the following of assumption.
 And they did not kill him, for certain.
 Rather, Allah raised him to Himself.
 And ever is Allah Exalted in Might and Wise.”
 (Quran 4:157-158)

-This is known as the ‘Original Sin’ in Christianity, and Islam strictly rejects this notion that any person bears the sin of another because that is not fair.
+This is known as the ‘Original Sin’ in Christianity.
+Islam rejects this notion because it is unfair for a person to bear the sin of another.
 God says:

 “No bearer of burdens shall bear the burden of another.”
 (Quran 39:7)